September 3rd, 2019 Last Updated on: August 9th, 2021

 Words and Ceremonies You Have Heard Of

-When non-natives set out to learn all they can about Native American religions, or when tribal people want to learn about the beliefs of other nations, they usually end up with the type of general overview.
+When non-natives set out to learn all they can about Native American religions, beliefs and practices, or when tribal people want to learn about the beliefs of other nations, they usually end up with the type of general overview.
 Also, throughout their reading and research, some particular terms come up again and again.

 One is Waken-Tanka, which is described above as the great or sacred mystery that may encompass the idea of a creator god, spirits, and the existence of an unknowable force that exists in everything.
 Other common words and ceremonial types are included below.
 Many people have heard these terms from reading or movies, but may not truly understand what they are.